crewAIInc/crewAI/docs/tools/DALL-ETool.md

 )
 ```

-The parameter are based on the `client.images.generate` method from the OpenAI API.
+The parameters are based on the `client.images.generate` method from the OpenAI API.
 For more information on the parameters, please refer to the [OpenAI API documentation](https://platform.openai.com/docs/guides/images/introduction?lang=python).